grscheller/web/content/Wisdom.md

 * Crude and Beautiful are not opposite ends of the spectrum, they meet at Subtly.
 * All straight lines are circles.
 * Emptiness can neutralizes, it redirects by receiving; Fullness too can redirect, but by giving, not opposing.
-* To be subtle you have to be gentle.
-Deemphasize all movement, take small steps.
+* To be subtle you have to be gentle: de-emphasize all movement, take small steps.
   * (Frank Hubbard)
 * Give your opponent the illusion that he has freedom of motion.
 Why grab him?
 He will "hold on" if he thinks he is in control.
 * Don't let the peasant make you bend over.
-* The better you are, the narrower your centerline.
+* The better you are, the narrower your center line.
 * Gun and knife defenses are for use against those who don't know how to wield their weapons.
 In general, knife beats fist, club beats knife, gun beats club.
 * It is not Socialism vs Capitalism, but Socialism vs Monetarism.
 Capitalism is not a system, it is adjective reality; if you don't treat capital right, it will slap you.
 * Beware of claims of absolute truth, even from this statement.